 MONTGOMERY, Ala.
-(AP) - Former Alabama Gov. Robert Bentley resigned after pleading guilty to two misdemeanor campaign finance violations as part of a plea deal with prosecutors.
-Both charges are minor, but the decision to resign ended the state investigation and an impeachment push against him in the Alabama Legislature related to an alleged affair.
+(AP) - Former Alabama Gov. Robert Bentley resigned Monday after pleading guilty to two misdemeanor campaign finance violations as part of a plea deal with prosecutors.
+Both charges are minor, but the decision to resign ended the state investigation and an impeachment push against him in the Alabama Legislature.

-Here’s a look at what Bentley pleaded guilty to Monday:
+Here’s a look at what Bentley pleaded guilty to:

 FAILURE TO REPORT CAMPAIGN DONATION ON TIME